 Overhand, underhand, and neutral grips affect the lengths of active muscles on many bodybuilding exercises.
 This occurs through different means, though often unnoticed by internally or externally rotating the shoulder.
-Therefore, the grip chosen will affect the lengths, and the amount of tension that stimulates muscle growth, for the involved muscles.
+Therefore, the grip will affect the emphases and lengths for the involved muscles.

 Many trainees choose whatever grip comes naturally for an exercise, or whichever makes the movement feel easiest.
 Perhaps they believe that grip only matters somewhat for pulling exercises and muscles.